EleutherAI/website/content-blog/autointerp.md

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXcZduV8PUex3GcRKCuCfjo5W2-oHECfmBDLmrRMzxC8pvpDY__B-5Ql9QHnXMJVmqKnfkXr6yWlxDBVWLappXmB44WrffN6KrsD8LYdgYCqJ4XaML3fNHBruyROaz87ZFrQlR7d4dFlWDFlyx-Vy3rLf-5M?key=5hGzhgAbyv361OYwubzqdA)

 _Figure 4: For each plot, the top figure depicts 1,000 examples binned in twenty activation intervals, and the bottom figure represents the fraction of the four boolean possibilities corresponding to the combination of fuzzing and detection scoring.
 These features are randomly selected from layers zero to two; specifically, they are the post MLP features L0\_14, L2\_6, and L2\_24.
-Figures are inspired by_ [_Bricken et al._](https://transformer-circuits.pub/2023/monosemantic-features)
+Figures are inspired by_ ([_Bricken et al._](https://transformer-circuits.pub/2023/monosemantic-features) 2023)

 ## Scorers